playdeezgames/katas-of-splorr/delver/SPEC.md

     - [x] Rooms track the Characters that are in it
   - [x] Items Exist
   - [x] Inventories Exist
-  - [ ] Items may be placed into an inventory
+  - [x] Items may be placed into an inventory
+    - [ ] Items may only exist once within an inventory
   - [ ] Items may be removed from an inventory
   - [ ] A Room has an inventory
   - [ ] A Character has an inventory